swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

   </mdattr:EntityAttributes>
 </md:Extensions>
 ```
-*Example of how an Identity Provider advertises its support for LoA3
+*Example of how an Identity Provider advertises its support for LoA 3
 authentication (including support for displaying of sign messages).*

 Identity Providers processing a request with a requested authentication
-context identified by any of the URIs listed in 7.1 SHALL meet the
+context that is a "Sign Message Authentication Context URI" SHALL meet the
 following requirements (in addition to other general requirements
 associated with requests from signature services: